Gapped spin liquid with $\mathbb{Z}_2$-topological order for kagome Heisenberg model: Symmetric Simple Update

-{ We develop an intuitive and simple method to keep track of symmetries during numerical truncated singular value decomposition (SVD), whose detail can be found in the supplemental material\footnote{Supplemental materials}.
+We develop an intuitive and simple method to keep track of symmetries during numerical truncated singular value decomposition (SVD), whose details can be found in App.~\ref{app.symmetries}.
 It can be easily integrated in several TNS algorithms, including imaginary time evolution and TRG.
-In practice, we find it also efficient.}
+In practice, we find it also efficient.
+In this section, we explain how to use it to keep symmetries in simple update algorithm to find the ground states.

-\emph{Symmetric Update:} We apply the imaginary-time evolution operator $\exp\left(- \tau H \right)$ on an \emph{initial symmetric} TNS to approach the ground state in the limit $\tau \rightarrow \infty$.
-We increase the multiplet dimension $D^*$ from $D^*=2$ {($D=3$)} gradually in symmetric update.
+We apply the imaginary-time evolution operator $\exp\left(- \tau H \right)$ on an \emph{initial symmetric} TNS to approach the ground state in the limit $\tau \rightarrow \infty$.
+We increase the multiplet dimension $D^*$ from $D^*=2$ ($D=3$) gradually in symmetric update.
 For $D^*=2$, the vector space of virtual legs is composed of spin-0 and spin-1/2, $\mathcal{V}_{D^*=2}=\mathcal{V}_{j=0}\oplus\mathcal{V}_{j=1/2}$ and TNS can describe four different PSG classes of nearest neighbor (NN) resonating-valence-bond (RVB) states with $\mathbb{Z}_2$ toric code topological order\cite{Wang2006,Yang2012,Jiang2015}.
 The PSG classification is also valid for large bond dimensions\cite{Jiang2015} where further RVB bonds longer than NN ones are involved.
-In this letter, we will focus on one particular PSG class, named as $Q_1=Q_2$ state in Ref.\cite{Sachdev1992} which has been suggested as a promising ground state\cite{Lu2011}.
+In this paper, we will focus on one particular PSG class, named as $Q_1=Q_2$ state in Ref.~\onlinecite{Sachdev1992} which has been suggested as a promising ground state\cite{Lu2011}.
 The translation symmetry for $Q_1=Q_2$ state has trivial PSG in TNS.

-{In the update procedure, we use our method\cite{Note2} to preserve symmetries.} The bond dimension of TNS should be selected carefully and we use $2\pi$ $\mathrm{SU}(2)$ rotation symmetry to remove round-off errors. $2\pi$ $\mathrm{SU}(2)$ rotation symmetry is diagonal matrix with diagonal elements $1$ for integer $j$ and $-1$ for half-integer $j$.
+In the update procedure, we use our method in App.~\ref{app.symmetries} to preserve symmetries.
+The bond dimension of TNS should be selected carefully and we use $2\pi$ $\mathrm{SU}(2)$ rotation symmetry to remove round-off errors. $2\pi$ $\mathrm{SU}(2)$ rotation symmetry is diagonal matrix with diagonal elements $1$ for integer $j$ and $-1$ for half-integer $j$.
 In every step of symmetric update, $2\pi$ $\mathrm{SU}(2)$ rotation matrix can be obtained.
 We set the elements to exact integers $0$ (off-diagonal), $-1$ and $1$ (diagonal) to remove round-off error and then symmetrize the tensors.